 We see that a global search produces parameters with a slightly better estimated likelihood than was found in the local search.
 Our maximum log likelihood was found to be \(-1155\) with a Monte Carlo standard error of \(0.025\), higher than the \(-1158\) found from the local search.

-knitr::kable(digits = 3, caption = "Table 4: Global search results, in order of decreasing likelihood")
+results ::kable(digits = 3, caption = "Table 4: Global search results, in order of decreasing likelihood") knitr

 We use the MLE parameters to simulate the data once more and obtain the following plot.
 We notice that the variance in the number of cases of our simulations is much higher than the actual data, which suggests a possible model misspecification in the reporting dynamics and avenue for investigation.
 But, with these parameters, the model is better able to capture the weekly variance compared to our initial values and seems reasonable.